 - A thorough understanding of user research, user interviews and user testing tactics

 - Exceptional design aesthetic and knowledge

-- Possession of a strong portfolio that demonstrates typography, visual storytelling, campaign concepting and art direction across various mediums
+- Possession of a strong portfolio that demonstrates a good level of working knowledge of typography, visual storytelling, campaign concepting and art direction, across various media

 - Creation of wireframes, storyboards, user flows, process flows and site maps

 - An inquisitive nature, remaining up to date with the latest UI design trends and techniques